 If you’re of a certain age (65+) and income (higher), you may be aware of Medicare’s Income-Related Monthly Adjustment Amount (IRMAA); more likely, you don’t know what I’m talking about.

 It’s an acronym that only a federal bureaucrat could love.

 This is, of course, a nice problem to have as it only affects wealthy Medicare beneficiaries; however, if you’re one of them, it pays to be mindful of this “tax” and plan around it.
-Previously, I explained MAGI and offered some examples about how to raise or lower it, at least in some years.
+Elsewhere, I’ve explained MAGI and offered some examples about how to raise or lower it, at least in some years.

 What do I mean?

-- Contributing to a traditional IRA / 401K will decrease your MAGI and if you’re eligible, this may be sensible if you would otherwise find yourself just over an IRMAA bracket.
+- If you’re still working, contributing to a traditional IRA / 401K will decrease your MAGI and if you’re eligible, this may be sensible if you would otherwise find yourself just over an IRMAA bracket.
 Contributing to a Roth IRA has no effect on your MAGI.

 - IRMAA can be another good reason to delay claiming Social Security until age 70.
 Your Social Security income counts toward determining your MAGI so delaying may give you more time for Roth conversions to lower future RMDs.

 - You may want to carefully time when you realize capital gains and/or losses to coordinate with optimizing your MAGI for IRMAA.

 If you’re lucky enough to face IRMAA surcharges, be strategic and take a long-term view to minimize them over your lifetime.
 Also, because of the two-year lag between your tax year and the IRMAA payment, you’ll want to start planning in your early sixties.